-A Sarasota company that specializes in converting distressed motels into workforce housing a purchase contract for the Ambassador Hotel just west of downtown Orlando.
+A Sarasota company that specializes in converting distressed motels into workforce housing has a purchase contract for the Ambassador Hotel just west of downtown Orlando.

 One Stop Housing’s Mark Vengroff told GrowthSpotter he plans to invest up to $7 million on renovations to convert the motel’s 154 rooms into affordable multifamily housing.
 He applied for rezoning and filed a Master Plan with the city outlining the scope of work, which includes repairing the roof and sprinkler system, upgrading the electrical and plumbing, and renovating the two-story motel into a community consisting largely of studio apartments.